MisterCalvin/swat4-server-docker/README.md

 ## ARM64 Support
-This container has been adapted for use on ARM64 processor by utilizing the project <a href="https://github.com/AndreRH/hangover" target="_blank">AndreRH/hangover</a>.
+This container has been adapted for use on ARM64 processors by utilizing the project <a href="https://github.com/AndreRH/hangover" target="_blank">AndreRH/hangover</a>.
 ARM64 support is experimental and was only tested on a Raspberry Pi 4, you may experience additional bugs.